maxwellkay1000/Magnetize-Board-Game/README.md

 One additional note about the effects of a magnet: There can be a cascading effect where the magnet moves one color's pieces, then the opponent's pieces fall; this may free up some of the magnetized player's pieces to move further, which could result in further opponent falls, and so on.

 ## About this Project

+### Structure

+- pos.h and pos.c: implement a struct to hold coordinates on the game board

+- board.h and board.c: maintain and manipulate the state of the board (information about what pieces are where)

+- logic.h and logic.c: implement the rules of the game

+- evidence.c: provides unit tests for the functions in this assignment

+- Makefile: builds an executable named evidence that runs the unit tests

 ### Play.c